Francis Stewart, 5th Earl of Bothwell: Forfeiture

 It was thought at first that Bothwell had not taken this badly and would comply, but feeling betrayed he soon returned to his old ways and in the first days of October his partisans, the Earls of Atholl, Montrose, and Gowrie, had been seen in arms in the vicinity of Linlithgow.
 It is not clear whether Bothwell was with them.
-However a warrant was issued against Bothwell, and others, on 11 October.
-Failing to appear they were denounced rebels on the 25th.
+A warrant was issued against Bothwell and others on 11 October.
+Failing to appear, they were denounced rebels on the 25th.
 Bothwell had gone to Carlisle Castle and was received by Thomas Scrope.

-The Privy Council issued a Proclamation for a muster at Stirling for the pursuit of Bothwell on 2 April 1594, following a collision between the King's forces and Bothwell's in the fields between Edinburgh and Leith, near Arthur's Seat, called in some books The Raid of Leith.
+The Privy Council issued a Proclamation for a muster at Stirling for the pursuit of Bothwell on 2 April 1594, following a collision between the King's forces and Bothwell's in the fields between Edinburgh and Leith, near Arthur's Seat, called in some books "The Raid of Leith".
 There was not much bloodshed, the king remaining at the Burgh Muir, with Bothwell retiring to Dalkeith en route again to the Scottish Borders.
 Many thought had Bothwell pressed home he would have been the victor and had a warm welcome from the citizens of Edinburgh, as his Protestant cause was gaining popularity.

-In April 1594 James VI sent Edward Bruce and James Colville of Easter Wemyss to London to complain about "secret intelligence" which had passed between the ambassador Lord Zouche and the rebel Earl of Bothwell.
+In April 1594, James VI sent Edward Bruce and James Colville of Easter Wemyss to London to complain about "secret intelligence" which had passed between the ambassador Lord Zouche and the rebel Earl of Bothwell.
 James VI wrote to the Earl of Essex asking for his support.

-In May 1594 Bothwell was in Northumberland and he heard that Jacob Kroger had stolen jewels from Anne of Denmark.
+In May 1594, Bothwell was in Northumberland and he heard that goldsmith Jacob Kroger had stolen jewels from Anne of Denmark.
 Bothwell found Kroger at Edward Delaval's house near North Shields and took some of the jewels, hoping to use them to bargain his way back into the king's favour.
-The Bailiff of Shields preventing him taking Kroger and his companion Guillaume Martyn back to Scotland.
-Bothwell seems to have spent some time in Scotland, at Hermitage Castle in these months.
-In July John Carey, an English officer at Berwick, heard that Bothwell had entered into a truce, arranged by Anne of Denmark's intercession, until after the baptism of Prince Henry.
-In August Joachim von Bassewitz, the ambassador of the Duke of Mecklenburg, (who was Anne of Denmark's grandfather), offered to speak with the English ambassador Robert Bowes on Bothwell's behalf, but Bowes declined.
+The Bailiff of Shields prevented him taking Kroger and his companion Guillaume Martyn back to Scotland.
+Bothwell seems to have spent some time in Scotland, at Hermitage Castle, in these months.
+In July, John Carey, an English officer at Berwick, heard that Bothwell had entered into a truce, arranged by Anne of Denmark's intercession, until after the baptism of Prince Henry.
+In August, Joachim von Bassewitz, the ambassador of the Duke of Mecklenburg (who was Anne of Denmark's grandfather), offered to speak with the English ambassador Robert Bowes on Bothwell's behalf, but Bowes declined.

 As a result of his poverty and lack of support, Bothwell had no option left to him but to change religious sides.
 A new Privy Council proclamation against him, dated 30 September 1594, states that he had "thrown off the cloik of religioun" (meaning Presbyterianism) and openly allied himself in a new confederacy against the king with the Roman Catholic Lords Huntly, Angus, Errol, and others.
 The king proceeded north against them.
 The confederacy collapsed and Huntly and Errol agreed to go abroad.